iocast/aurelia-mdc-plugin/README.md

 </button>
 ```

+The plugin automaticaly adds `data-mdc-auto-init="MDCRipple"` to the button above and initializes it, so you do not have to add it to any of the components available.

+### Custom Elements

-- Example `mdc-checkbox`
+`mdc-checkbox`

 Your view includes the checkbox.
-The plugin automatically adds the necessary *html* and *svg* snippets.
+The plugin automatically adds the necessary _html_ and _svg_ snippets.

 ```html
 <label>